In July I’ll be trying something completely new to me: I’ll be running my first half marathon trail race.

 Because I’ve never run a trail rae before, I asked around for advice on some trail running tips so that I can get the most enjoyment out of the my first trail race.

 I’ve always wanted to run a trail race.
-My friend Emma ran a 50k trail race relay last year and I really loved her recap of it.
+My friend Emma ran with a team for a 50k trail race relay last year and I really loved her recap of it.
 It made me even more excited to try one myself.
 The mud, the hills, and the obstacles like rocks and tree roots are sure to beat the monotony of any road race!
 Besides, I love a good challenge: I’ve done road races of all kinds of distances, triathlons both short and mid-distance, and even an overnight relay… so what’s next???
 A trail race of course!!!

 - Modify and Adjust your goals.

 - I do one trail half here that has me running over roots and tree limbs – my goal goes from time based to:

 2. Don’t fall and hurt yourself (easier said than done)

 - I’m not sure what your course is like, I know the NY north face was a tough one but train for similar trail conditions whether your trail is technical or just high elevation